xwmx/lcclasses/README.markdown

     LCClasses.flat
     => # flat array of classes and subclasses as LCClasses::LCClass objects

-The CLASS\_HASH conststant is in the following format (truncated example):
+The CLASS\_HASH constant is in the following format (truncated example):

     { "A" => {
         :name => "General Works",